-Some therapists and relationship coaches will tell you that good marriages require a reciprocal nature.
-“You scratch my back, I scratch yours.”
-“You help out with vacuuming the house, I’ll help out by taking out the trash.”
+Some therapists and relationship coaches will tell you that good partnerships require a reciprocal nature.
+“You help out with vacuuming the house, and I’ll help out by taking out the trash.”
 This requires couples to function with an unwritten agreement to offer something in return for each kind of word or deed.

-Keeping a running tally of who has done what for whom is actually a sign of trouble in a marriage.
+Keeping a running tally of who has done what for whom is actually a sign of trouble.
 Unloading the dishwasher as payment because the other cooked doesn’t make a couple happy.
-Happy marriages are about positive feelings, not a perfect 50/50 split.
+Content relationships are about positive feelings, not a perfect 50/50 split.

-There will be times in your marriage where you will have to do more than your fair share for a while.
-Maybe your wife is going back to school, or your husband is preparing for a business meeting that could give him a big promotion.
-Usually they’ll do the same for you when your challenges come.
-It’s not about being equal in everything, it’s about loving each other and working with each other to make things work.
+There will be times when you will have to do more than your fair share for a while.
+Maybe your partner is going back to school, or they are preparing for a major business venture.
+It’s not about being equal in everything; it’s about loving each other and working with each other to make things work.
 And sometimes it won’t feel fair.

 This doesn’t mean you should be doing everything for your partner while waiting for them to do everything for you.
 That’s also toxic.
 If you feel like things have been unfair for a while, don’t hold it in.
 Go to your partner and tell them that you feel like you’re doing a lot and would feel better if they could help you out with some of the things that need to be done.
 No scorecard needed.

-It’s believed sex is a well that dries up after a few years into the marriage.
-The problem isn’t this myth – it’s the belief that it’s normal to stop having sex or being intimate.
+It’s believed sex is a well that dries up after a few years.
+The problem isn’t this myth.
+It’s the belief that it’s normal to stop having sex or being intimate.
 When sex and intimacy stops in a relationship, it’s a sign that both partners need growth to occur.

 With time comes wisdom.
-Marriage offers you the biggest growing machine there is.
+Long-term committed relationships like marraige offer the biggest growing machine there is.
 The time with your partner allows you to explore your deepest desires with someone you trust.
 It allows you to experience new ways of loving each other.
 Your marriage gives you a foundation to face the anxiety of growing, so you can embody your full sexual potential.